amuse logo yellow

 7) AWAL

-AWAL is a distro service that delivers your music to all the key stores and streaming platforms in over 200 territories worldwide.
-AWAL is free to join, but they take a minimum 15% share of all your streaming and download profits once your track is released.
-One of the major differences of AWAL is that they don’t automatically accept every artist who wants to join the platform.
+AWAL is a distribution service that delivers your music to all the key stores and streaming platforms in over 200 territories worldwide.
+AWAL is free to join, but they take a minimum 15% share of all your streaming and download profits once your music is released.
+One major difference is that AWAL is also a gated service, so they don’t accept every artist who wants to join the platform.
 They believe that having a curated artist roster lets them support their artists with a higher quality of service.

 8) United Masters